giuliab00/experimental_1/README.md

 git checkout melodic-devel
 ```

-For the simulation with the fixed camera is important to have the model of the rosbot.
+* Rosbot: For the simulation with the fixed camera is important to have the model of the rosbot.
 This can be obtained with the following lines.
-Once again remember to branch to the correnct implemnation for your ROS version.
+Once again remember to branch to the correnct implementation for your ROS version.
 ```bash
 git clone https://github.com/husarion/rosbot_ros
 git checkout noetic